5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 # Using unsupported Board-IDs with macOS Monterey
-A set of Booter and Kernel patches which allow installing, booting and updating macOS Monterey on unsupported Board-IDs.
+A set of Booter and Kernel patches which allow installing, booting and updating macOS Monterey on otherwise unsupported Board-IDs and CPUs.

+## Use Cases
+1. Installing, running and updating macOS Monterey on unsupported CPUs with their respective SMBIOS.
+2. As a side-effect, you can use these patches to workaround issues with System Update Notifications in macOS 12, since OC reports a correct Board-ID to Apple Update servers which fixes the issue.
+While a lot of OpenCore users face this issue it's not a problem in Clover, though since you can enter a HardwareTarget.

-## System requirements
+## System Requirements
 **Minimum macOS**: Big Sur using XNU Kernel 20.4.0 or newer!</br>
 **CPU**: Basically, every outdated SMBIOS that supports your CPU but is no longer supported by macOS Monterey.
 This affects processors of the following Intel CPU families (newer ones don't need this since they are still supported):